intron-innovation/Intron-Multimodal-Benchmarking/Readme.md

 Existing AI benchmarks systematically underrepresent accented and multilingual speech from Africa and the broader Global South.
 This gap means that ASR and LLM models deployed in African healthcare settings have never been rigorously evaluated on the actual speech patterns of the clinicians and community health workers who use them.
 Intron AfriHealth MultiBench addresses this by providing the first comprehensive, real-world multilingual medical speech benchmark covering three task types: transcription (ASR), translation, and spoken clinical question-answering (QA).

 **Target Population:**
 Healthcare workers across Nigeria, Ghana, Kenya, Uganda, Rwanda, and South Africa — including physicians, nurses, and community health workers (CHWs).
-The QA subset specifically targets Nigerian CHWs and medical staff (licensed professionals, residents, consultants, and interns), with speakers aged 18–55 and representation across major Nigerian language accents (Yoruba, Hausa, Igbo, Ijaw, Igala, Pidgin, and others).
+The QA subset specifically targets Nigerian CHWs and medical staff (licensed professionals, residents, consultants, and interns), with speakers aged 18–55 and representation across African local language accents.
 The transcription and translation subsets represent approximately 600 speakers from 10+ African countries with ≥40% female representation and an urban–rural split of approximately 60:40.

 **Deployment Stage:** Research / benchmarking (data drawn from Intron's production transcription app and CHW clinical query platform)